sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 This module is dynamic because there is one piece that will require a manual oauth setup for github.
-So the first pass will apply without it and then later on we'll create it and run the apply again.
+So the first pass will apply without it and then later on we will create it and run the apply again.

 ## Applying the changes
-Now we just need to define our settings for the module and we'll get our infrastructure applied.
+Now we just need to define our settings for the module and we will get our infrastructure applied.
 Create a file called `settings.auto.tfvars` and populate it with the content for your account.
 This is an example of what this should look like: